AdobeDocs/experience-manager-pattern-detection.en/help/using/acv.md

 * For the assets missing the original rendition, either reupload the assets or delete them before migrating.
 * No action required for missing subassets original rendition.
 * In case of conflict nodes, either they should be resolved or they might need to be deleted before migrating to AEM as a Cloud Service.
 * Reach out to Adobe Customer Support if you plan to process lots of large PSD or PSB files.
 Experience Manager may not process very high-resolution PSB files that are more than 30000 x 23000 pixels.
-Please refer [documentation](https://experienceleague.adobe.com/docs/experience-manager-65/assets/extending/best-practices-for-imagemagick.html).
+See [documentation](https://experienceleague.adobe.com/docs/experience-manager-65/assets/extending/best-practices-for-imagemagick.html).
-* Reach out to our [Experience Manager Customer Care Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) to get clarifications or to address concerns.
+* Contact the [Experience Manager Customer Care Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) for clarifications or to address concerns.